 The most important role for Governors is to promote high standards of educational achievement at the school.
 They do this in three ways: by providing a strategic view, acting as a critical friend and ensuring accountability.
-Being a governor can be extremely rewarding and interesting and if you are interested in finding out more and helping to shape the future of our school, please contact the Clerk, Mrs King, at sally.king@jmhs.hereford.sch.uk
+Being a governor can be extremely rewarding and interesting and if you are interested in finding out more and helping to shape the future of our school, please contact the Clerk, Miss King, at sally.king@jmhs.hereford.sch.uk

-'Governance is effective and governors hold school leaders to account for the school's performance.'
-Ofsted 2017

-John Masefield High School

-Mabel's Furlong

-Ledbury

-Herefordshire

-HR8 2HF
+'Governors know their roles in helping to keep children safe.
+They receive regular reports and visit the school to check on safeguarding matters.'
+Ofsted 2022 John Masefield High School Mabel's Furlong Ledbury Herefordshire HR8 2HF

-Telephone: 01531 631012
+Telephone: Email: Website: 01531 631012 admin@jmhs.hereford.sch.uk www.jmhs.hereford.sch.uk

-Email:admin@jmhs.hereford.sch.ukWebsite:www.jmhs.hereford.sch.uk
+Headteacher:

-Headteacher Mr Andrew Evans BSc MA
+Mr Andrew Evans BSc MA